Of all the welding processes, spot welding is by far one of the oldest and most commonly used. But what does spot welding entail?

 The spot welding method, simply put, is the process by which two metal workpieces are joined together through a combination of heat and applied pressure (from electrodes) without the addition of filler metal materials.
 That is, the weld comes about by joining the two pieces by melting a part of them, using their own molten material for the weld.
 The result is a strong, durable weld with a uniform appearance.

 Using a spot welder for your welding needs is often a good alternative to even the best TIG welders.
-This is because spot welding requires much less effort, skill, and expertise than TIG welding.
+This is because this type of welding requires much less effort, skill, and expertise than TIG welding.
 But it’s not just that spot welding requires less know-how that makes it a great option.
 It’s also very cost-effective, as there is no need for filler metal and the equipment required is rather minimal

 Spot welding, as we’ll cover in more detail later, is an effective welding method for joining two or more overlapping pieces of steel.
 While we won’t go into the full step-by-step procedures for spot welding in this guide, we will cover the various uses and general methods and ideas behind its processes.

 In fact, learning how to spot weld is one of the easiest things to do in the world of welding.
-While the learning curve for the top-rated MIG welders is also fairly small, the limited amount of materials, equipment, and general know-how required for resistance spot welding makes it an even better option for beginning welders.
+While the learning curve for the top-rated MIG welders is also fairly small, the limited amount of materials, equipment, and general know-how required for resistance welding makes it an even better option for beginning welders.

 So, if you’re a true novice when it comes to welding, you might give spot welding a try first.
 The initial, upfront costs are often less than other alternatives, and it is much easier to learn.

-A further advantage to using spot welding is the nice, uniform results you can get when done properly.
+A further advantage to using this welding is the nice, uniform results you can get when done properly.
 While there’s no such thing as a fool-proof welding method, spot welding comes fairly close.
 Since it requires less skill and effort, there is less room for error, which will likely result in perfectly uniform welds for your sheet metal components.
 Even better, while these spot welds certainly look attractive, they also produce strong, durable results.

 As for the “resistance” aspect of the name, this is due to the pressure involved to join the two components together.
 Once a molten core (known as the “nugget”) is created by melting the adjacent parts of the metal components, the applied pressure creates the weld between the two.
 After you turn off the electrical current, this “nugget” hardens to form the joint.